By Audley South Africa specialist Chris

 If you’re looking to travel on a budget and are happy to drive yourself around the park, you can choose from an array of government run lodges and camps within the park boundaries.
 For a more luxurious and exclusive experience the private game reserves are highly recommended.

 With a diverse range of habitats, the Greater Kruger Region supports many different forms of life.
 To the south and southwest, the rivers are bordered by woodland which gives perfect cover to leopard.
-To the north the woodland gives way to open grassland, where on one trip, I saw six individual cheetah in just three days.
+To the north the woodland gives way to open grassland, where on one trip, I saw six individual leopard in just three days.

 Safaris in the Greater Kruger Region are predominantly vehicle based, but it’s sometimes possible to take a bush walk too.
 The purpose of these walks is not to view the big game (although you never know what you might come across) but to introduce you to smaller creatures and insects, as well explaining the principles of tracking and spoor identification.